steinea/obsidian-vault/collections/annotations/Reality Wears the Mask of a Meaning.md

 <br>

-"The Metaphysics of Narrativity: Time and Symbol in Ricoeur's Philosophy of History"
+#### The Metaphysics of Narrativity: Time and Symbol in Ricoeur's Philosophy of History

 With White's chapter on Ricoeur we see the narrative arc of *The Content of the Form* coming to its conclusion.
 Having laid out the representative power of narrative, the problem of narrative, the constructed character of narrative, and the capacity for freedom revealed in the constructed character of narrative, White presents Ricoeur's thought, which penetrates to the metaphysical grounds of narrative.
 Narrative is certainly constructed, but in its construction it is, in fact, a representation of a real structure, the temporality of human being.
 Historical narrative has a truth, therefore, in that it presents the truth of human being-in-time in textual form.
 Thus, beyond even the meaning Jameson imparts to narrative, that of the political consciousness and the form of life, Ricoeur is able to articulate the metaphysical form of life that grounds all others: the finitude of man.
 For White, then, his interest in narrative comes full circle.
 His interrogation of the problematic of narrative in history leads to the new metaphysics of time and narrative that Ricoeur elaborates.
 Narrative is the construct that reveals meaning in experience and the truth of human temoporality.